-SummaryThe St. John Bosco Clinic provides free, bilingual medical services to Hispanic immigrants living in and around Miami's Little Havana and Allapattah neighborhoods, most of whom are poor, undocumented, and uninsured.
-Clinic staff and volunteer physicians provide primary and specialty care, referrals, and patient education, with an emphasis on prevention and treatment of diabetes.
+SummaryThe St. John Bosco Clinic provides free, bilingual medical services to underserved and uninsured children and adults living in Miami-Dade County.
+Clinic staff and volunteer physicians provide primary and specialty care, referrals, and patient education, with an emphasis on prevention and treatment of the most prevalent chronic diseases in the population served.
 Although the health outcomes of clinic patients have not been formally evaluated, data suggest that the program is enhancing access to needed medical care and education.
-Patients remain loyal to the clinic, and verbal feedback has been overwhelmingly positive.Suggestive: The evidence consists primarily of post-implementation data on patient volume and clinic visits along with verbal feedback from patients with the underlying assumption being that in the absence of the program, those served would not have had access to these services.
+Patients remain loyal to the clinic, and verbal feedback has been overwhelmingly positive; the clinic has become a medical home for many patients.Suggestive: The evidence consists primarily of post-implementation data on patient volume and clinic visits along with verbal feedback from patients with the underlying assumption being that in the absence of the program, those served would not have had access to these services.

 Developing OrganizationsMercy Hospital of Miami